ksator/lab_management/README.md

 ```
 ansible-playbook pb.collect.commands.output.yml
 ```
-The commands output are available in the command directory
+The commands output is available in the command directory
 ```
 ls command
 ```